 Understanding Fiduciary Duties and a Sweep of Anti-Fraud Provisions of the Advisers Act

 Rule 206(4)-8 prohibits advisers to pooled investment vehicles (such as hedge funds, private equity funds, or venture capital funds) from making false or misleading statements to current or prospective investors in such funds.
 The Rule, though superficially similar to other anti-fraud rules, is quite broad in that it covers prospective or current investors, rather than clients of the adviser, and it only requires a showing of negligence.
-The panel of industry experts will examine the Rule's background and text, articulate standards that the SEC and courts might use to approach the questions the Rule raises, and provide some basic guidelines to avoid tripping the Rule.
+The course will examine the Rule’s background and text, articulate standards that the SEC and courts might use to approach the questions the Rule raises, and provide some basic guidelines to avoid violating the Rule.

 After attending this course, attendees should be able to:

 - Incorporate fiduciary duty requirements into the firm’s ongoing and continuous compliance obligations